 Meet Nicole

-Previously, Nicole was the Co-founder & CEO of Brideside, a $20M direct-to-consumer wedding brand.
+Previously, Nicole was the Co-founder & CEO of Brideside, a multi-million direct-to-consumer wedding brand.
 She raised over $15M in venture capital financing and built a team of 120, launching showrooms in major markets and pioneering new models for digital commerce and personalized customer experience.
 Prior to founding Brideside, she worked in venture capital and investment banking.
 Nicole holds an MBA in Entrepreneurship & Innovation from The Kellogg School of Management and a BA in Economics from Wellesley College.